Find Grad Schools

 Master’s Degrees in Exercise Physiology and Kinesiology

 A master's degree in exercise physiology is offered at 54 colleges in the United States.
-Among those who recently graduated from the schools offering this degree, the majority were women, and 23% were students from underrepresented racial-ethnic groups.
-Also, 15.2% of exercise physiology graduates were international students.
+This degree is more popular with female students, and about 24% of recent graduates were from an underrepresented racial-ethnic group.
+Also, 9.2% of exercise physiology graduates were international students.

 Education Levels of Exercise Physiology Majors